shawwwn/sbox/README.md

 4. AppArmor Integration (profile per sandbox)
 5. SELinux Integration (TODO)

-The (default sercurity profile)[docs/sbox.md#note] of **sBox** can be somewhat aggressive, you may want to tone it down a bit if your program fails to run.
+The [default sercurity profile](docs/sbox.md#note) of **sBox** can be somewhat aggressive, you may want to tone it down a bit if your program fails to run.

 ## Installation: